-usage: bin/hbase regionsplitter <SPLITALGORITHM> SPLITALGORITHM is the java class name of a class implementing SplitAlgorithm, or one of the special strings HexStringSplit or DecimalStringSplit or UniformSplit, which are built-in split algorithms.
-HexStringSplit treats keys as hexadecimal ASCII, and DecimalStringSplit treats keys as decimal ASCII, and UniformSplit treats keys as arbitrary bytes. -c <region count> Create a new table with a pre-split number of regions -D roperty=value> Override HBase Configuration Settings Column Families to create with new table. -f <family:family:...> Required with -c First Row in Table for Split Algorithm --firstrow <arg> -h Print this usage help Last Row in Table for Split Algorithm --lastrow <arg> -o <count> Max outstanding splits that have unfinished major compactions Perform a rolling split of an existing region --risky Skip verification steps to complete quickly.
+DecimalStringSplit treats keys as decimal ASCII, and UniformSplit treats keys as arbitrary bytes. -c <region count=""></region> Create a new table with a pre-split number of regions , Override HBase Configuration Settings Column Families to create with new table.
+Required with -c First Row in Table for Split Algorithm Print this usage help Last Row in Table for Split Algorithm -o <count></count> Max outstanding splits that have unfinished major compactions Perform a rolling split of an existing region risky Skip verification steps to complete quickly.
 STRONGLY DISCOURAGED for production systems.